Particle technology

-Particle technology is the "science and technology related to the handling and processing of particles and powders."
-This applies to the production, handling, modification, and use of a wide variety of particulate materials, both wet or dry, in sizes ranging from nanometers to centimeters; its scope spans a range of industries to include chemical, petrochemical, agricultural, food, pharmaceuticals, mineral processing, civil engineering, advanced materials, energy, and the environment.
+Particle technology is the science and technology of handling and processing particles and powders.
+It encompasses the production, handling, modification, and use of a wide variety of particulate materials, including both wet and dry forms.
+Particle handling can involve transportation and storage.
+Particle sizes can range from nanometers to centimeters.
+Particles are characterized by a variety of metrics.
+Particle technology spans many industries, including chemical, petrochemical, agricultural, food, pharmaceuticals, mineral processing, civil engineering, advanced materials, energy, and the environment.